1. How do I know if my English is good enough to attend BCI?

 No, students must provide their own means of financial support while attending BCI.

-19. Can I attend BCI and collect Unemployment Insurance?
+19. Can I attend BCI and collect Employment Insurance?

-While this is possible, it is up to you to negotiate with your E.I.
+While this is possible, it is up to you to negotiate this with your E.I.
 Worker.

 20. Is there an Attendance Policy?